 Hidden Costs in Forex Trading Could Interfere Your Income

-It is normal to try making a profit for each trade.
+It is normal to try to make a profit for each trade.
 You can optimize your trading strategy, manage your capital, and train your trading psychology as best as possible.
 Yet, you also should be aware of the hidden costs above as they may reduce your profit or even add to your loss if not regarded carefully.
 Be a smart trader who is always considerate of all commissions and costs because, in the end, the net amount is the most important one.

-Not only the aforementioned hidden costs, another external factor that may influence your trading performance could come from the inspiration from other successful traders.
+Not only the aforementioned hidden costs, but another external factor that may influence your trading performance could also come from the inspiration from other successful traders.
 Find out and explore all about it in Trading Success Story.